 When creating a seismic load case using the IBC/ASCE7 equivalent lateral force procedure, there is an option to use provision for member forces or provision for drift (see screenshot below).

 No, the program is expecting a weight value for the "Mass DL" despite the name.
-Enter the same magnitude as the dead load typically (or dead + some portion of the live depending on the live load type and code requirements).
-In the Ram Frame - Loads - masses dialog we list the total weight and the equivalent mass for clarity.
+Enter the same magnitude as the dead load typically (or dead + some portion of the live depending on the live load type and code requirements - see RAM SS Gravity Loads [FAQ]).
+In the Ram Frame - Loads - Masses dialog the total weight and the equivalent mass of each level and diaphragm are reported for clarity.

 On the Loads and Applied Forces report, the "Total Building Weight" is reported.
 This value is the sum of the Mass Dead Loads considered in the seismic analysis which can include member and deck self-weight.
 This is also a weight term, not a mass.